Frequently Asked Questions

 I have met families that very much wish it was staged for TV, but the reality of it is some of what you see on TV is actually real, some of what you see on television has been staged to make for good ratings.
 That being said, I have witnessed much of the same activity shown on TV firsthand.
 You have to examine the subject under the microscope of reality.
 Faked or Faked’s Ben Hansen, who is involved in reality TV said it best when he said it takes 70 hours of camera footage to put together five minutes of screen worthy content.
 Real investigations are much slower than what a TV audience would tolerate, and while some investigations can be amazingly eventful some investigations can be rather uneventful and boring.
 Objects do get thrown and shadow figures do exist.
 I have seen glowing orbs with the naked eye, and capturing EVPs are incredibly common.

 How large is WISPS service area?

 WISPS covers most of the Wasatch front, but we will travel to most areas of Utah, and even outside the state based on the nature of the case.
 If a case falls outside an area we are willing to cover we will help find a suitable group in the area of the haunting to come in and assist.
 We currently work closely with several groups we trust.

 How long does an investigation take?

 How long an investigation takes is a complex question and is determined by the venue.
-Most home investigations rarely take more than 2-4 hours depending on the type and level of activity.
-We have never found a need to stay at a residential venue longer than that.
+Most home investigations rarely take more than 2 hours depending on the type and level of activity.
+We haven’t had a residential investigation for longer than 4 hours.